Sixth Grade Teachers

 Kyla Johnson (3s, Half-Day), email@example.com

-I am a native New Yorker from Queens and am excited for all that is in store for my first year as an assistant teacher for the Inchworm class.
+I am a native New Yorker from Queens and am excited for all that is in store for my first year as an assistant teacher of the Inchworm class.
 My favorite thing to do in the summer when I’m not working is relaxing and enjoying New York’s beautiful parks.

 Meredith Gray (Executive Director), firstname.lastname@example.org